 After a Utah car accident, any party whose actions cause or worsen the accident can be held accountable for damages.
 This could indicate that another driver is to blame.
 It could also indicate that a construction company was irresponsible in failing to post warnings or that an auto manufacturer was negligent in designing functional airbags.
 Based on the unique circumstances of the event, it’s critical to investigate to identify who can be held liable for damages.

 Your case worth is based on your injuries’ intensity, how much time you missed from work, and their restrictions.

 In a car accident case, the quantity of insurance available is also a factor.
 If someone hits you and you’re gravely hurt, but they only have $25,000 in insurance, it won’t go you very far.
 Ensure you have adequate underinsured and uninsured motorist coverage to protect yourself.

-We’ve been helping injured people seek appropriate compensation from insurance companies or others who have wronged them in Utah since 1978.
+We’ve been helping injured clients obtain just compensation from insurance companies or others who have wronged them in Utah since 1978.
 Our goal is to alleviate as much strain as possible in your life so that you can concentrate on recovering.
-Unless you have been fairly rewarded for everything you’ve gone through, we will not stop.
+We will not stop unless you have been fairly rewarded for everything you’ve gone through.

-Immediately contact Parker & McConkie for a free, confidential consultation if you have been harmed in an accident due to someone else’s negligence.
+Contact Parker & McConkie for a free, confidential consultation if you have been harmed in an accident due to someone else’s negligence.
 Our experienced car accident lawyers will strive to give you the most satisfactory solutions as soon as possible during this challenging time.